OnePointGlobal/OnePoint-API-Documentation-V2/docs/MessageStatuses.md

 Status | Description
 ------ | -----------
+Received | Received by OnePoint Global to process.
+This will mean that it has not yet bee processed either because OnePoint Global is waiting for the carrier to respond or the Windows and When parameters provided do not allow the message to be sent yet.
 Sent | The message was sent to the carrier.
+Timedout | The message was sent but there was no reply based on the timeout value.
 Delivered | The message was successfully delivered to the destination.
 Blocked | The destination was blocked by the carrier.
 Blacklisted | The destination was black listed by the carrier.
 The distinction between this and block is not always made clear between carriers.